By the end of this section, you will be able to:

 Using the relationship between dependent and independent variables, we see that the slope in the graph above is average velocity and the intercept is position at time zero—that is, .
 Substituting these symbols into gives

-Thus a graph of position versus time gives a general relationship among position, velocity, and time, as well as giving detailed numerical information about a specific situation.
+Thus a graph of position versus time gives a general relationship among displacement(change in position), velocity, and time, as well as giving detailed numerical information about a specific situation.

 The slope of the graph of position vs. time is velocity .